-Where When Time

-Franz Josef Thursday, 1st May 12pm

-Haast Thursday, 1st May 7pm

-Hokitika Monday, 5th May 7pm
+Where When Time Franz Josef, Heli Services Theatre Thursday, 1st May 12pm Haast Hall, 9 Pauareka Road, Haast Thursday, 1st May 7pm St John's, 134 Stafford St Hokitika Monday, 5th May 7pm

 If you want us to come to your group or meeting, we will.
 Let us know where and when and we'll be there.